rollkit/docs/learn/about.md

 # About Rollkit

-Our mission is to empower developers to quickly innovate and create entire new classes of rollups with minimal tradeoffs.
-We're setting the bar high for developers' flexibility and ability to customize rollups however they see fit.
+Our mission is allow anyone to launch their own sovereign, customizable blockchain as easily as a smart contract by utilizing the shared security of a modular data availability network.

 ::: tip
 In order to use Rollkit, it's important to have some familiarity with Cosmos SDK.
 You can get up to speed on Cosmos SDK by visiting their [official documentation page](https://docs.cosmos.network/main).